rtic-ucl/rtic-ucl/content/people/collaborators.md

 ---
-# An instance of the hero widget
+# An instance of the blank widget
-widget: hero
+widget: blank

 # Activate this widget? true/false
 active: true